 A few of these crushable brews come from craft breweries known for full-alcohol beers, and others from near-beer-focused brands.
 Most are available online and/or at select local specialty retailers and restaurants.

 Near beers aren’t entirely non-alcoholic, since the brewing process naturally produces alcohol.
 But at 0.5 percent alcohol by volume, or less – a measure that even satisfied the Feds during Prohibition – the effects are practically nil.
 Even for craft beer aficionados, they’re ideal for day drinking, dry days or starting a session off slow, to keep it easy.

 Today’s craft breweries use modern techniques to create these beers.
 They also brew diverse styles using flavorful ingredients that add optimal taste: think dark and caramel malts, aromatic hops and delicious adjuncts like fruits and spices.

 You might know Lagunitas for its “real” beers, like Little Sumpin’ Sumpin’ or Hop Stoopid.
-The craft brewery used its more than 25 years of expertise to create the Hop Hoppy Refresher, a sparkling zero-alcohol, zero-carbohydrate and zero-calorie refresher made with Citra, Equinox and Centennial hops, brewer’s yeast and other natural flavors.
-And it’s good!
+The craft brewery used its more than 25 years of expertise to create two hop-forward beers.
+Hop Hoppy Refresher, a sparkling zero-alcohol, zero-carbohydrate and zero-calorie refresher, is made with Citra, Equinox and Centennial hops, brewer’s yeast and other natural flavors.
+The newest, IPNA, mimics the classic Lagunitas IPA – using Yakima Valley hops Citra, Mosaic, and CTZ hops – but only 80 calories!
 Lagunitas.com